Naymmmm/FastCast2/README.md

 > [!NOTE]
 > - I still have not finished making the API Usage, README.md
 > - This library is still in development and consistently improving
+> - This might take some time because I'm busy with school, and the weather is so cold that my arms just froze

 ## How to install